Beyond the Socket : How Modern Power Tracks are Redefining Smart Living

 Most buyers start here.
 Both solve the same problem — more outlets — but they are fundamentally different products with different safety profiles, costs, and installation requirements.

-| Power Track | Extension Cord | |
+| Power Track System | Extension Cord | |

 |---|---|---|

-| How it works | Adaptors plug anywhere along a live conductor rail | Fixed sockets at set points along a cable |
+| How it works | Adaptors plug anywhere along a live conductor rail — repositionable at any time | Fixed sockets at set points along a cable |

-| Installation | Wall/surface mounted — semi-permanent | Portable, no installation required |
+| Installation | Wall or surface mounted — semi-permanent, clean finish | Portable, no installation required |

-| Flexibility | Move sockets anywhere on the track at any time | Fixed socket positions |
+| Flexibility | Full flexibility — move sockets and add adaptor types any time | Fixed socket positions, no reconfiguration |

-| Aesthetics | Clean, flush-mounted, cable-free look | Visible cable running along floor or wall |
+| Aesthetics | Clean, flush-mounted look with no trailing cable | Visible cable running along floor or wall |

-| Total cost | Higher upfront — track + adaptors + optional install | Low — SGD $10–50 |
+| Total cost | Higher upfront — track, adaptors, optional installation | Low — typically SGD $10–50 |

-| Best for | Renovations, desks, kitchens, permanent setups | Temporary, portable, occasional use |
+| Best for | Renovations, kitchens, home offices, permanent setups | Temporary, portable, occasional use |

 | Certification | What it means for power tracks |